The secret to increasing self-awareness

 To know yourself is to accept yourself.

 Self-awareness requires observing and accepting who you are — not who you should or shouldn’t be.
-Acceptance is embracing every part of your ‘self’, not just the nice ones.
+Acceptance is embracing every part of your ‘self’, not just the nice bits.

 Thinking about yourself isn’t necessarily correlated with knowing yourself.
 It can sometimes create the opposite effect: the more time you spend in introspective mode, the less self-aware you become.